Overview

 Main influencing factors:

-- Axis deformation (tilting, etc.)
+- Deformation of the axis (tilting, etc.)

 - Installation errors